monster555/flutter_challenges/README.md

 6. Provide a clear description of your contribution in the PR.

+7. ## License

+This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or suggestions about a specific challenge, feel free to reach out to me at danicoy@gamil.com, and you can also take a look at my portfolio at https://portfolio.dctech.dev or https://facefolio.dctech.dev.